pkra/peterkrautzberger.org/src/posts/2013/2013-01-20-3-questions-in-june-or-loc-workshops-are-the-best.md

 ---
 layout: post
-title: '3 questions in June or&#58; LoC workshops are the best'
+title: '3 questions in June or; LoC workshops are the best'
 date: 2013-01-20
 categories:
 - conference